andrevianaa/andres-portfolio/google-data-analytics-projects/case_study_1_bike_share/README.md

 ### 💡 Learnings
 This case study strengthened my skills in:
 - Cleaning large datasets
-- Using Google Sheets and R for descriptive analysis
+- Using BigQuery for descriptive analysis
 - Building visuals using Tableau to communicate insights

 ---

 ### 📁 Repository Structure
 - data/ → Raw and cleaned datasets
-- analysis/ → R/Python scripts and queries
+- analysis/ → BigQuery analysis
 - visuals/ → Charts and dashboards
 - README.md → Project summary (this file)